-Site-specific Closure and Post-closure Plans would be prepared by FMSI and submitted to ADEQ in advance of the individual facilities being closed in compliance with APP regulations at AAC R18-9-A209(B) and (C).
-Where possible, the activities required to close certain facilities would be incorporated into normal operations so that the overall efforts and costs required at closure can be minimized.
+Site-specific Closure and Post-closure Plans have been prepared by FMSI and submitted to ADEQ as part of the APP modification (URS 2016) in compliance with APP regulations at AAC R18-9-A202(A)(10) Where possible, the activities required to close certain facilities would be incorporated into normal operations so that the overall efforts and costs required at closure can be minimized.
+The objective of the Closure and Post-Closure strategies is to provide the approach to close facilities while allowing continuance of existing discharge control structure functionality to minimize discharge to the aquifer and to meet aquifer water quality standards at defined points of compliance.
+The Closure/Post-Closure Strategies meet the general requirements of the APP statute and regulations and are presented in the following sections.